Crown-Commercial-Service/ccs-migration-alpha-tools/modules/gpaas-s3-migrator/README.md

 5. Copy the JSON output verbatim into the *Value* field, completely replacing the existing contents.
 6. Hit "Save changes"

+> Note that the SSM parameter is configured such that even when you re-apply Terraform during the lifecycle of this project, the new values you paste in the above steps will never be overwritten by Terraform.
+Therefore this is a one-time-only setup step.

 ## Running the Migration

 The migrator comes with a script to initiate, monitor and report the results of the migration.
 It requires no configuration.